 Empathy is a natural power of unification, and love is its completion.
 When the unifying power of empathy takes hold in our free will and intentionality, we begin to care about the other and care for the other - intensifying our unity with the other.
 If this process continues, we can lose our sense of self-interest, and open ourselves to self-sacrifice for the beloved.
-This self-sacrificial love (called "agapē") is the highest form of interpersonal unity.
+This self-sacrificial love (called " $agap\bar{e}$ ") is the highest form of interpersonal unity.

 The unifying power of love does not seem to have any intrinsic or extrinsic limit.
-If love (empathy \Box concern \Box care \Box agapē) can unify the radical autonomy of two human beings, why would it not be able to overcome the autonomy of hundreds or thousands, or millions of human beings?
+If love (empathy \rightarrow concern \rightarrow care \rightarrow agapē) can unify the radical autonomy of two human beings, why would it not be able to overcome the autonomy of hundreds or thousands, or millions of human beings?
 Why would it not be able to unify all human self-consciousnesses throughout all history?
-Indeed, why would it not be able to unify this totality of humanity with perfect self- consciousness (the perfect, self-transparent, mentating activity of the unrestricted act of thinking)?
+Indeed, why would it not be able to unify this totality of humanity with perfect self-consciousness (the perfect, self-transparent, mentating activity of the unrestricted act of thinking)?

 If there is no intrinsic limit to the unifying power of love, then perfect Love is capable of perfect unification.
-This implies that it is an attribute of the one perfectly simple reality - the one unrestricted uncaused reality existing through itself, which is an unrestricted act of thinking.
-Therefore, God (as proved above) would appear to be perfect love.
+This implies that it is an attribute of the one perfectly simple reality - the one unrestricted uncaused reality existing through itself which is an unrestricted act of thinking.

-IV.
-Perfect Justice/Goodness is a Perfect Unity Back to top
+Perfect Justice/Goodness is a Perfect Unity